 After you have completed your race, make your way to the warm-up pool and do a "cool down".
 Take your time.
 You want to swim for a while in order to flush out as much lactic acid as possible.
 The contraction of your muscles at a relaxed pace will help to facilitate this.
 Swim easily until you feel pretty good.

 If you wish, review the race with your coach and think about what you need to improve.
 If you get disqualified, don't get upset...just learn from the experience and become determined to eliminate mistakes next time.

 Go get something to eat if you have enough time.
 DRINK water.
 Relax.
 Enjoy the feeling of getting a PR !!

-Take a shower and breath a sigh of relief.
+Take a shower and breathe a sigh of relief.
 You made it!

-Go check the meet results, yours and your teammates.
-Congratulate them and graciously take the their's.
+Go check the meet results, both for yourself and your teammates.
+Give them well-deserved congratulations...and graciously take theirs.

 Go out to dinner with your swim buddies and get ready for tomorrow.

 Drink plenty of water.
 Get lots of sleep.